Ann Dunham: Academic research

+Duke University Press published a new version of Dunham's dissertation as a book in December 2009.
+It was revised and edited by Dunham's graduate advisor Alice G. Dewey and Nancy I. Cooper, with a foreword by Dunham's daughter, Maya Soetoro-Ng.
+In his afterword, Boston University anthropologist Robert W. Hefner describes Dunham's research as "prescient" and her legacy as "relevant today for anthropology, Indonesian studies, and engaged scholarship".
+The book was launched at the 2009 annual meeting of the American Anthropological Association in Philadelphia with a special Presidential Panel on Dunham's work; the 2009 meeting was taped by C-SPAN.

 Dunham produced a large amount of professional papers that are held in collections of the National Anthropological Archives (NAA).
-Her daughter donated a collection of them that is categorized as the S. Ann Dunham papers, 1965-2013.
-This collection contains case studies, correspondence, field notebooks, lectures, photographs, reports, research files, research proposals, surveys, and floppy disks documenting her dissertation research on blacksmithing, as well as her professional work as a consultant for organizations such as the Ford Foundation and the Bank Raykat Indonesia (BRI).
+Her daughter donated a collection of them that is categorized as the S. Ann Dunham papers, 1965–2013.
+This collection contains case studies, correspondence, field notebooks, lectures, photographs, reports, research files, research proposals, surveys, and floppy disks documenting her dissertation research on blacksmithing, as well as her professional work as a consultant for organizations such as the Ford Foundation and the Bank Rakyat Indonesia (BRI).
 They are housed at the Smithsonian National Museum of Natural History.
 Her field notes have been digitized and, in 2020, Smithsonian Magazine noted that an effort had been established for a project to transcribe them.
-Public participation in the transcription project was announced at the same time.